Tips for Starting a College Senior Job Search

 Career experts universally agree that networking is one of the most effective strategies for college students to secure employment.
 It is highly recommended that students reach out to family friends, college alumni, and local professionals for informational interviews well in advance of their senior year.

-Most college students will not find jobs through campus recruiting since these programs tend to serve the needs of the most competitive students in disciplines which are in high demand.
+Most college students will not find jobs through campus recruiting since these programs tend to serve the needs of the most competitive students in disciplines that are in high demand.
 The typical graduate will need to target jobs and employers in locations of their choice and travel to those sites for interviews.
-Targeting these employers and preparing materials with the help of college career offices in advance of senior year will be quite beneficial.
+Targeting these employers and preparing materials with the help of college career offices in advance of senior year is likely to prove quite beneficial.

-More and more employers are utilizing their internship programs are a mechanism to evaluate talent through first-hand exposure.
-Even those employers who do not recruit heavily from their own internship programs look for candidates with related experience since internships will confirm student interest in the field, provide the opportunity for skill development and yield concrete evidence of the candidate's ability to excel in a work setting.
+More and more employers are utilizing their internship programs as a mechanism for evaluating talent through firsthand exposure.
+Even those employers who do not recruit heavily from their own internship programs look for candidates with related experience since internships will confirm student interest in the field, provide the opportunity for skill development, and yield concrete evidence of the candidate's ability to excel in a work setting.